Fali28/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner and the group owner , and oher users to the file hole
+Write a script tat adds execution permission to the owner, the group owner and the other users, to the file hello